WHYjun/whyjun.github.io/_posts/2024-06-30-The Importance of Signals from Test Codes.md

 ### Excessive Mocking

-**What It Is**: Mocking means creating fake objects that mimic real ones.
+* **What It Is**: Mocking means creating fake objects that mimic real ones.
-**The Signal**: Needing too many mocks usually means your classes are too dependent on each other.
+* **The Signal**: Needing too many mocks usually means your classes are too dependent on each other.
-**The Solution**: Improve your code design.
+* **The Solution**: Improve your code design.
 Break down large classes into smaller, independent ones.

 ### Long Setup Times

-**What It Is**: Setting up tests should be quick and easy.
+* **What It Is**: Setting up tests should be quick and easy.
-**The Signal**: Long setup times can mean your code has too many dependencies or lacks modularity.
+* **The Signal**: Long setup times can mean your code has too many dependencies or lacks modularity.
-**The Solution**: Simplify your code.
+* **The Solution**: Simplify your code.
 Use dependency injection to reduce setup complexity.

 ### Difficulty Isolating Tests

-**What It Is**: Each test should run independently.
+* **What It Is**: Each test should run independently.
-**The Signal**: If tests affect each other, your code might have hidden dependencies.
+* **The Signal**: If tests affect each other, your code might have hidden dependencies.
-**The Solution**: Make your code more modular.
+* **The Solution**: Make your code more modular.
 Ensure each part of your code does one thing well.

 ### Hidden Dependencies

-**What It Is**: Hidden dependencies are those that are not immediately obvious, such as using Instant.now directly within a method.
+* **What It Is**: Hidden dependencies are those that are not immediately obvious, such as using Instant.now directly within a method.
-**The Signal**: If you find that certain parts of your code rely on hidden dependencies, it can be hard to maintain or extend.
+* **The Signal**: If you find that certain parts of your code rely on hidden dependencies, it's hard to write unit tests without mocks.
-**The Solution**: Use the port-adapter pattern with dependency inversion.
+* **The Solution**: Use dependency inversion.
 For example, instead of setting the current timestamp using Instant.now directly, inject a clock interface and use it to get the current time.
 This decouples your code from the specific implementation and makes it easier to test.

 #### Implementing Dependency Inversion

-Here's a practical example to illustrate how to handle hidden dependencies using the port-adapter pattern with dependency inversion:
+Here's a practical example to illustrate how to handle hidden dependencies using dependency inversion:

 Before: